alexdochitoiu/alexdochitoiu/README.md

 🎓 I hold a **Bachelor's degree in Computer Science**, which laid the foundation for my career.

 👨‍👩‍👧‍👦 I'm a husband and dad of two little angels 👼, and I adore spending time with my family.
+We also have a furry companion, a bichon maltese dog! 🐕

 🎣 My hobbies include football, movies, predator fishing, traveling, and spending time in nature.
 And of course, coding is one of my favorite activities.